Liouville quantum gravity as a mating of trees: Introduction

 One can parameterize the same quantum surface with a different domain $\wt D$, and our regularization procedure implies a simple rule for changing coordinates.
 Suppose that $\psi$ is a conformal map from a domain $\wt D$ to $D$ and write $\wt h$ for the distribution on $\wt D$ given by $h \circ \psi + Q \log |\psi'|$ where

-as in Figure~\ref{qmapfig}.
-Then $\mu_h$ is almost surely the image under $\psi$ of the measure $\mu_{\wt h}$.
+as in Figure~\ref{fig:qmapfig}.
+By \cite[Proposition~2.1]{ds2011kpz}, $\mu_h$ is a.s.\ the image under $\psi$ of the measure $\mu_{\wt h}$.
 That is, $\mu_{\wt h}(A) = \mu_h(\psi(A))$ for $A \subseteq \wt D$.
-Similarly, $\nu_h$ is almost surely the image under $\psi$ of the measure $\nu_{\wt h}$ in the case that $\nu_h$ and $\nu_{\wt h}$ are both defined and $\psi$ extends to be a homeomorphism on the closure of the domain.
-In fact, \cite{ds2011kpz} formally defines a {\bf quantum surface} to be an equivalence class of pairs $(D,h)$ under the equivalence transformations (see Figure~\ref{qmapfig})
+(In fact, it is shown further in \cite{sheffieldwang} that if circle averages are replaced with bump function averages then one obtains the same measure a.s.\ and that furthermore the analogous relationship a.s.\ holds for {\em all} conformal maps $\psi$ simultaneously, rather than just holding a.s.\ for a fixed $\psi$.)
+Similarly, $\nu_h$ is a.s.\ the image under $\psi$ of the measure $\nu_{\wt h}$ in the case that $\nu_h$ and $\nu_{\wt h}$ are both defined and $\psi$ extends to be a homeomorphism on the closure of the domain (in the Riemann sphere).
+The invariance of $\nu_h$ under~\eqref{eqn::Qmap} actually yields a definition of the quantum boundary length measure $\nu_h$ when the boundary of $D$ is not piecewise linear --- i.e., in this case, one simply maps to the upper half plane (or any other domain with a piecewise linear boundary) and computes the length there.

-noting that both area and boundary length are well-defined for such surfaces.
-The invariance of $\nu_h$ under~\eqref{eqn::Qmap} actually yields a definition of the quantum boundary length measure $\nu_h$ when the boundary of $D$ is not piecewise linear---i.e., in this case, one simply maps to the upper half plane (or any other domain with a piecewise linear boundary) and computes the length there.
+Following \cite{ds2011kpz} (motivated by the change of coordinates formula for the LQG measure), we have the following definition.